DjikstraCS/CTF-Write-Ups/README.md

 ---
 ## Python script:
-The Python script is converting all .md files in Obsidian to GitHub compatible Markdown.
+The Python script converts all .md files in Obsidian to GitHub compatible Markdown.

 Does this by adding the full file path to **pasted** images.